PRUNERS/FLiT/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug Report

-**Describe the problem**
+### Description

-A clear and concise description of what the bug is.
+_A clear and concise description of what the bug is._
-Include screenshots if applicable.
+_Include screenshots if applicable._

-**Suggested Fix**
+### Suggested Fix

-Do you have a suggestion for how to resole the issue?
+_Do you have a suggestion for how to resolve the issue?_

-**Alternative approaches:**
+### Alternative approaches:

-A clear and concise description of any alternative solutions or features you've considered.
+_A clear and concise description of any alternative solutions or features you've considered._